Mintaka: System

 δ Orionis is a multiple star system.
 There is a magnitude 7 star about 52 arcseconds away from the second-magnitude primary and a much fainter star in between.
 The system is designated WDS 05320-0018 in the Washington Double Star Catalog, with the 14th-magnitude companion listed as component B and the seventh-magnitude star as component C.

 The primary component is itself a triple system: a class-O9.5 bright giant and a class-B main-sequence star orbit every 5.73 days and exhibit shallow eclipses when the star dims about 0.2 of a magnitude, and a B-class subgiant is resolved 0.26" away.
 At the primary eclipse, the apparent magnitude (of the whole system) drops from 2.23 to 2.35, while it only drops to 2.29 at the secondary eclipse.

+The outer star of the triple system orbits the inner pair once every 53,839 days.
+The orbit is quite eccentric, with the separation varying between 8244 solar radius and 31832 solar radius.

 The seventh-magnitude companion, HD 36485, is a chemically peculiar B-type main-sequence star and itself a spectroscopic binary with a faint A-type companion in a 30-day orbit.
 It has an unusual spectrum with H-alpha emission and unusually strong helium absorption lines.
 It has a strong magnetic field and a very slow rotational velocity that produces chemical stratification in its atmosphere, which leads to the unusual abundances seen in the spectrum.

-The 14th-magnitude companion is thought to be around the same distance and is a somewhat cooler and less luminous star than the Sun.
+The 14th-magnitude companion, δ Orionis B, is thought to be closer than the rest of the system and not physically associated with it.
+It is likely to be a K-type main sequence star.

 Mintaka is surrounded by a cluster of faint stars, possibly part of the cluster surrounding σ Ori.